As always, safety is our top priority–and that includes on the airsoft field and off.

 8. Properly Maintain Your Gun

-Replacing worn-out parts, keeping your gun tuned up, and cleaning your gun can go a long way towards increasing the accuracy and reliability of your gun–and make it safer.
+Replacing worn-out parts, keeping your gun tuned up, and cleaning your gun can go a long way towards increasing the accuracy and reliability of your gun.
+And it makes it safer.

 9. Take Precaution When Your Gun Misfires